 In the early 1800's (and long before) there were many Indian villages in the Cuyamaca and Laguna mountains in Southern California.
-These villages were used by the Kumeyaay Indians as their spring and summer homes.
-They spent their winters in the local deserts (in and around what is now Anza-Borrego SP).
+These villages were used by the Kumeyaay (and earlier) Indians as their spring and summer homes.
+They spent their winters in the local deserts (in and around what is now Anza-Borrego SP), or along the Pacific coast line.

 A non-nondescript trail heading off into nowhere.